Savings: Easy As Pie! Basic Savings Strategy

 What does your income and expenses pie look like?

 Alexandra is the owner of Real Simple Finances, where she writes easy finance tips for real people.
-In addition to fighting off student loan debt, Alexandra is a university English Instructor and will be graduating in May, 2014, with her Master of Arts.
+In addition to fighting off student loan debt, Alexandra is a university English Instructor.